-Gone are the days when people turn a blind eye to the environment in which your ad appears.
+Gone are the days when people ignore the environment in which your ad appears.
 They want a more inspired internet, and they’re seeking out positivity in online spaces.
 That’s good news for advertisers.
 Because inspirational environments don't just spark ideas.
 They move people towards decisions—including purchase decisions.

 Inspiration is one of those words that gets thrown around a lot.
 But here's why we know it delivers results: It's connected to trust.

 Without a trusted online environment where positive behaviors can thrive, you can’t reach people as effectively.
 It's part of the decision making process: How people make choices that lead them to the try, the buy and the next idea.

 In a recent study with Nielsen, we surveyed 9,000 consumers across seven markets and nearly half of the people we spoke to said that an online space devoted to inspiration is more important now than ever before.1 Given what the last two years have looked like for society at large, that tracks.
 People are seeking positivity and joy.
 They’re seeking new ideas.
 They’re seeking a place where they can find inspiration to live life to its fullest.

 And for many people, that place is Pinterest.
 Nielsen discovered that Pinterest ranks number one in inspiration—and not just on the internet.1 We rank ahead of magazines, TV shows and all other online media giants.